Wings for NONMEM on the NeSI HPC3

 AI-generated content may be incorrect.

 The Virtual Desktop offers a File System view.
-By clicking on your nesiname you can see directories and files in your home directory.
+By clicking on your NeSIname you can see directories and files in your home directory.
 This is an alternative to using the Files view offered in the ondemand dashboard.

 It also offers a terminal view.